opencog/learn/run-config/README.md

   $MASTER_CONFIG_FILE to the location of this file.

 * `2-pair-conf.sh` -- Parameters that control (word-)pair counting.
-  An example of the older, deprecated English-language configuration is in `2-pair-conf-en.sh`.
-It is deprecated, because we no longer do segmentation externally.

 * `3-mst-conf.sh` and `3-mpg-conf.sh` -- Parameters that control MST
   parsing and disjunct counting.
 The MPG variant is the "Maximum Planar